Kreogist/Cuties/README.md

 Open the folder and find 'src' folder, open Kreogist-Cuties.pro via Qt Creator.
 Compile and build the ConsoleRunner project first using Release Mode and then the app project.
 Copy KciConsoleRunner app to the path of Kreogist-Cuties.

-If you are using Windows, please copy the following DLLs to the path of Kreogist-Cuties:
+If you are using Windows, please copy the following DLLs to the path of Kreogist-Cuties if you are using a MinGW compiler:

+        icudt51.dll
+        icuin51.dll
+        icuuc51.dll
+        libgcc_s_dw2-1.dll
+        libstdc++-6.dll
+        libwinpthread-1.dll
+        Qt5Core.dll
+        Qt5Gui.dll
+        Qt5Widgets.dll

+For MSVC compiler, you should also copy the basic DLLs to the path of Kreogist-Cuties.

 ##Install